Andrew Bingham

 Andrew Russell Bingham (born 23 June 1962) is a British Conservative Party politician and former Member of Parliament (MP).
 He was first elected as the MP for High Peak in Derbyshire at the 2010 general election, gaining the seat from Labour.
-Bingham was appointed the Parliamentary Private Secretary to Minister of State for the Armed Forces Mark Francois MP in July 2014.
+Bingham was appointed the Parliamentary private secretary to Minister of State for the Armed Forces Mark Francois MP in July 2014.
 He lost his seat to the Labour candidate, Ruth George, at the 2017 general election.

-Since November 2017, Bingham has been the head of the Government Car Service, part of the Department for Transport based in London.
+Since November 2017, Bingham has been the head of the Government Car Service, part of the Cabinet Office based in London.

 Early life

 Bingham was born in Buxton and was raised there before his family moved to Chapel-en-le-Frith.
 He attended Long Lane Comprehensive School (now known as Chapel-en-le-Frith High School).
 He worked as a Director in his father's business before being elected to parliament, supplying engineering equipment to companies across the High Peak and North West England.